think-ke/playbook/content/GovBot_Playbook/index.md

 It is designed to suppirt:
 - A **citizen** seeking to understand how their government is advancing digital innovation,
-- A **public official** aiming to enhance efficiency ,accessibilit and quality of public services or
+- A **public official** aiming to enhance efficiency ,accessibility and quality of public services or
 - **Technical teams and AI engineers** responsible for architecting and implementing the required systems

 ***this playbook is for you.***